rabbitmq/rabbitmq-website/docs/classic-queues.md

 #### Classic Queue Implementation Version 1

-Version 1 is the default and the original implementation of classic queues.
-The index in version 1 uses a combination of a journal and segment files.
-When reading messages from segment files it loads an entire segment file in memory, which can lead to memory issues but does reduce the amount of I/O performed.
-Version 1 embeds small messages in the index, further worsening memory issues.
+RabbitMQ 4.0 removed support for classic queues version 1.

 ### Classic Queue Implementation Version 2

-Version 2 takes advantage of the improved performance of modern storage devices and is the recommended version.
 The index in version 2 only uses segment files and only loads messages from disk when necessary.
 It will load more messages based on the current consumption rate.
 Version 2 does not embed messages in its index, instead a per-queue message store is used.

 Version 2 was added in **RabbitMQ 3.10.0** and was significantly improved in **RabbitMQ 3.12.0**.
-It is currently possible to switch back and forth between version 1 and version 2.
-In the future, version 1 will be removed and the migration to version 2 will be performed automatically on node startup after the upgrade.

-The version can be changed using the `queue-version` policy key.
-When setting a new version via policy the queue will immediately convert its data on disk.
-It is possible to upgrade to version 2 or downgrade to version 1.
+Version 1 queues are no longer supported starting with **RabbitMQ 4.0**.

+## Version 1 to Version 2 Migration {#migration}

+When a RabbitMQ 4.0 node starts, it will automatically migrate any existing v1 queues to v2 (it will rewrite their on-disk representation).

 Note that for large queues the conversion may take some time and results in the queue being unavailable while the conversion is running.
 As a point of reference, on our test machine, the migration takes: